 Any questions about the studentship program or application procedures can be sent to email@example.com.

-Applications for 2014 are now open and are due by COB Friday the 5th of September.
-Applications can be submitted online via our application form.
+Applications for 2014 were due by COB Friday the 5th of September.

 All applications must include: